loglow/PITimer/README.md

 Each timer's period defaults to one second.
 Change this with the `value()`, `period()`, or `frequency()` functions.
 If they're called without arguments, these functions will instead return their respective values.
 Period is specified in seconds, and frequency is specified in hertz.
 Floating-point values are fine for either.
 You can update these values on-the-fly, while a timer is running, if you want to.

 Start a timer by calling it's `start()` function.
 Likewise, stop it by calling `stop()`.
-The periodic interrupts will call their appropriate interrupt service routines, which you'll have to define yourself with the following names:
+The periodic interrupts will call their appropriate Interrupt Service Routine (ISR), which you'll have to define yourself with the following names:

 - `PITimer0` &rarr; `pit0_isr()`
 - `PITimer1` &rarr; `pit1_isr()`